-For additional support, call 415.800.7777 to reach Myotonic.
+For additional support, call 415.800.7777 to reach the Myotonic Dystrophy Foundation.

 Glossary and Abbreviations

 A

 accommodations Supports that are provided to a child throughout the school day that do not significantly alter what is being taught or how the child participates in school activities.
 Examples include preferential seating, extended time on tests, daily communication logs to share information between school and home, use of spell check or a computer, enlarged print, and books on tape.